High-throughput study of the static dielectric constant at high temperatures in oxide and fluoride cubic perovskites: Conclusion

 \section{Conclusion}

-In conclusion, we have demonstrated that the static dielectric constant can now be calculated from first principles at finite temperature with reasonable agreement with the experiment, over a large temperature range.
-We have conducted a high-throughput study of the high-temperature static dielectric constant in oxide and fluoride cubic perovskites, and found that niobates are potentially good dielectrics at high temperatures.
-Finally, we observed that the rank of the static dielectric constant at high temperature is already well described by the ion-clamped value, and mostly linked to the ionic radius of atom \textit{A} of the perovskite \textit{ABX}$_{3}$.
+In conclusion, we have shown that the temperature-dependence of the static dielectric constant can be calculated from first principles with reasonable agreement with experiment over a large temperature range, simply taking into account the temperature-dependence of the phonon spectrum and ground-state properties.
+In particular, we have evaluated quantitatively the effects of anharmonicity on the ion-clamped dielectric constant and Born charges, as well as the inclusion of lifetime effects in the generalized Lyddane-Sachs-Teller relations.
+Then, we have conducted a high-throughput study of the high-temperature static dielectric constant in oxide and fluoride cubic perovskites.
+We observed that the rank of the static dielectric constant at high temperature is already well described by the ion-clamped value, and mostly linked to the ionic radius of atom \textit{A} of the perovskite \textit{ABX}$_{3}$.
+These findings bring coherence to the puzzling correlations between ground-state calculations and temperature-dependent experimental measurements that have been found in previous high-throughput studies of the dielectric constant.
 We hope that our study will motivate high-throughput computational search of dielectric materials for specific applications in harsh temperature conditions.